jvandenrym/jvandenrym.github.io/_includes/about.md

-##Professional life##

-I am certified as a web designer since 2002.

-At my latest job at [ESN](http://www.esn.eu/company) (European Services Network), a leading provider of multilingual, multi-channel, multimedia communication services to the European institutions.
-I worked there since 2008 as a web integrator and a front-end web developer where I got to work on many exciting projects for the European Commission and the Flemish Government.

 I dabble in user interface design, user experience, wire-framing and prototyping.
 I create mobile-friendly and responsive websites.
 I have a knack for accessibility, semantic mark-up.